swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/distributing-documentation-to-other-developers.md

 #### Include Links to your Project's Sources

-When publishing documentation to an audience that has access to your project's sources, e.g., for an open-source project hosted on GitHub, consider configuring DocC to automatically include links to the declarations of your project's symbols.
+When publishing documentation to an audience that has access to your project's sources; for example, with an open source project hosted on GitHub, consider configuring DocC to automatically include links to the declarations of your project's symbols.

 For example, in the following screenshot, the "ParsableCommand.swift" link